ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Dragons.md

 ################################################################################

 ```
 Wise leaders and scholars of old, or greedy tyrants whom lord over the land?
-Dragons are a very mixed bag, but some are intelligent enough to tell you which
+Dragons are a very mixed bag, but some are intelligent enough to tell you where their allegiances lie.
-of those listed that they are.